Vin Scully: Personal life

 In 1972, Scully's 35-year-old wife Joan Crawford died of an accidental medical overdose; the couple had been married for 15 years.
 In late 1973, he married Sandra Hunt, who had two children of her own, and they soon had a child together.
 Scully's eldest son, Michael, died in a helicopter crash at the age of 33 while working for the ARCO Transportation Company.
 He was inspecting oil pipelines for leaks near Fort Tejon, California, in the immediate aftermath of the 1994 Northridge earthquake.

 Although Michael's death still haunted him, Scully, a devout Roman Catholic, said in numerous interviews that he credited his religious faith and being able to dive back into his work with helping him ease the burden and grief from losing his wife and son.
 He encouraged devotion to the Virgin Mary, saying, "Her prayers are more powerful than those of the rest of heaven combined.
 No one was closer or more devoted to Christ on earth, so it only makes sense to see the same thing in heaven.
 Now, the Blessed Virgin seeks to help her spiritual children get home to spend eternity with her Son."
 In 2016, Scully narrated an audio recording of the Rosary for Catholic Athletes for Christ in which he recites the Rosary mysteries and leads a group of responders.

-An unauthorized biography of Scully, Pull Up a Chair: The Vin Scully Story, written by Curt Smith, was published in 2009.

 In November 2017, Scully stated that he would "never watch another NFL game again," due to some of the league's players kneeling during the playing of the national anthem prior to games.

-Scully had four children, two stepchildren, 21 grandchildren, and six great-grandchildren.
+Scully had four children, two stepchildren, twenty-one grandchildren, and six great-grandchildren.
 He resided in Thousand Oaks, California, and attended St. Jude the Apostle Church in Westlake Village, California.
-Scully was a second cousin of the former Lord Mayor of Dublin, Mary Freehill.
+He was a second cousin of the former Lord Mayor of Dublin, Mary Freehill.

-Vin and his second wife Sandra were married for 48 years until Sandra's death from amyotrophic lateral sclerosis on January 3, 2021.
+Scully and his second wife Sandra were married for 48 years until Sandra's death from amyotrophic lateral sclerosis on January 3, 2021.